NickCMoore/harmonia-sinfonia/README.md

    - _Explanation:_ As a new visitor, I can sign up so that I can join the platform and become a registered member. `(MUST HAVE)`

+   Acceptance Criteria:

+      - Registration form includes fields for email, password, and username.
+      - Upon registration, the user receives a verification email with instructions to confirm their account.
+      -Users can log in using their registered email and password after verification.

 2. **Site Purpose Clarity:**
    - _Explanation:_ As a new site user, I would like to clearly see the site's purpose, so that I can decide whether or not to sign up. `(MUST HAVE)`

+   Acceptance Criteria:

+      - Homepage includes a clear explanation of the site's purpose.
+      - Purpose section highlights the community aspects and benefits of joining.
+      - Prominent call-to-action buttons encourage users to sign up or learn more.

 ### Registered Users (EPIC B)